SOS Children's Village Choluteca

-Children in Choluteca are among the poorest in Honduras
+Children in Choluteca are among the most under pressured in Honduras

 The town of Choluteca is located near the Nicaraguan border, roughly 140km south of the capital, Tegucigalpa.
 In Choluteca, children continue to grow up in precarious socioeconomic conditions.
-Poor housing, malnutrition, no access to medical services or schooling and gang violence mark the daily lives of these children.
+Under pressured housing, malnutrition, no access to medical services or schooling and gang violence mark the daily lives of these children.

 Every day in Southern Honduras, tens of thousands of children go to bed hungry.
-The district of Choluteca remains one of the poorest in Honduras - around 60 per cent of the people suffer from undernourishment.
+The district of Choluteca remains one of the most under pressured in Honduras - around 60 per cent of the people suffer from undernourishment.
 Not only that: nowhere else in Honduras is income distributed more unequally than in Choluteca.

-In a region that had already been among the poorest before, hurricane "Mitch" drove even more people into poverty and social exclusion.
+In a region that had already been among the most under pressured before, hurricane "Mitch" drove even more people into poverty and social exclusion.
 The number of orphaned children rose as a result of the disaster.
 Hundreds of houses, public buildings and roads were either partially or completely destroyed.
 Due to high levels of poverty, child labour remains a widespread phenomenon both in rural and urban Honduras.

 Young girls are traditionally involved in domestic work while boys engage in agriculture or selling merchandising in the streets.
 There have been reports about young girls who experience sexual harassment and abuse while working as domestic servants.
 Most of these children are deprived of a decent education that would eventually provide them with better opportunities to stop the vicious spiral of poverty later in life.

 In Choluteca, the commitment of SOS Children's Villages remains strong